-The Kings' Search Sharing Activities
+The Kings' Search

-Tell a story about when you first moved to a new place or went to a new school. did the new people treat you?
-Tell a story about when someone new moved into your neighborhood or came to school.
-How did you treat them? retur Imagine you are King Duryodana, the one who only saw evil in people.
-After rning to your kingdom, would you change your behavior? you What do you think King Dhammaraja, the one who only saw good, would advise to do? peop Draw or paint a picture of yourself as a queen or king in India with lots of happy ble and animals around you.
+Tell a story about when you first moved to a new place or went to a new school.
+How did the new people treat you?

+Tell a story about when someone new moved into your neighborhood or came to your school.
+How did you treat them?

+Imagine you are King Duryodana, the one who only saw evil in people.
+After returning to your kingdom, would you change your behavior?

+What do you think King Dhammaraja, the one who only saw good, would advise you to do?

+Draw or paint a picture of yourself as a queen or king in India with lots of happy people and animals around you.